xlcmdkx/HWANet/README.md

 # HWANet
-The core code and the GitHub repository are provided.
-Simply add the required code to YOLOv8 according to the YAML file to run it.
+The core code and GitHub repository are provided.
+Simply follow the HWANet YAML file to integrate the relevant code into YOLOv8 for execution.

 The download link for YOLOv8 is as follows: https://github.com/Pertical/YOLOv8